Health-Align-Pvt-Ltd/nodejs-tasks/README.md

 5. Store the files in `public/uploads/blogs` folder by renaming orginal file name
 6. Store data in your preferred database

-   Estimated time duration 1 days
+   Estimated time duration 1 day

 ### Task 2